-These E-A-T factors can be traced all the way back to Google’s 2015 Search Quality Evaluator Guidelines, and heavily impact the search engine’s ranking of your website (including Maps listings).
-When it comes to proving trustworthiness, few elements influence Google’s (and people’s) judgement than User Reviews.
+These E-A-T factors can be traced back to Google’s 2015 Search Quality Evaluator Guidelines and heavily impact the search engine’s ranking of your website (including Maps listings).
+However, when it comes to proving trustworthiness, few elements influence Google’s (and people’s) judgment more than User Reviews.

 Balancing Your Reviews

-In the past, Google emphasized the collection of reviews on their platform.
-The relationship between reviews and list ranking seemed clear: get more five star reviews, get higher rankings.
+In the past, Google emphasized the collection of reviews on its platform.
+The relationship between reviews and list ranking seemed clear: get more five-star reviews and get higher rankings.
 However, Google now recommends earning reviews across a broader spectrum of sources.
 Some of these may be from social media platforms (such as Facebook and Instagram).
 Others come from citation companies, including Yelp and Angie’s List.

 Your roofing team probably works hard as it is earning new reviews from clients.
 Now there’s the thought of collecting them across different platforms.
 The most important players in this new plan are the people interacting directly with the clients.
 Simply asking for reviews and offering a reference card will usually do the job.
-Make sure your social media platforms have the reviews call to action optimized and ready to take on the additional traffic!
+Next, make sure your social media platforms have the reviews call to action optimized and ready to take on the additional traffic.

-Google also rewards businesses who display reviews within their website.
+Google also rewards businesses that display reviews within their website.
 The widget you incorporate could have a significant effect on Google’s perception of your business.
-One of the review tools that we absolutely love at the Roofing Webmasters is Righteous Reviews.
-With this widget, our clients can pull reviews from various platforms and allow customers to leave reviews directly on the website for their chosen platform (Facebook, Google, or Yelp for example).
+One of the review tools that we love at the Roofing Webmasters is DataPins.
+Our clients can pull reviews from various platforms with this widget and allow customers to leave reviews directly on the website for their chosen medium (Facebook, Google, or Yelp, for example).

 Balanced Roofing SEO Produces Results